akshayayerra/weather-app/README.md

-# weather-app
+## weather app
+🌦️ Weather App
-A simple and responsive Weather App built using HTML,CSS, and JavaScript.The application fetches real-time weather information using the OpenWeather API and displays current weather conditions for any city entered by the user.
+A simple and responsive Weather App built using HTML, CSS, and JavaScript.
+The application fetches real-time weather information using the OpenWeather API and displays current weather conditions for any city entered by the user.

-Features
+🚀 Features
-.Search weather by city name
+.
+Search weather by city name
-.Real-time weather data
+.
+Real-time weather data
-.Displays temperature,humidity,and weather conditions .clean and responsive user interface
+.
+Displays temperature, humidity, and weather conditions .
+Clean and responsive user interface
+Powered by OpenWeather API

-Technologies used
+🛠️ Technologies Used
-.HTML
-.CSS
-.JavaScript
+.
+HTML
+.
+CSS
+.
+JavaScript
-.OpenWeather API
+.
+OpenWeather API

-Project Structure
+📂 Project Structure
 weather-app/
-|---index.html
-|---style.css
-|---script.js
-|---README.md
+├── index.html
+├── style.css
+├── script.js
+└── README.md

-How to use
+📖 How to Use
-1.open the application.
+1. Open the application.
-2.Enter a city name.
+2. Enter a city name.
-3.Click the search button.
+3. Click the search button.
-4.View the current weather information.
+4. View the current weather information.